AgentFabulous/PratilipiAssignment/README.md

     var hash = PBKDF2().generateBase64Key(password, salt, 1000, 32);
 ```

+## Backend and State Management
+Cloud Firestore allows us to inline/bake logic into the app and enforce relevant db rules.
+This application's states are managed using Provider (ChangeNotifier).
+The UI frontend and backend logic + data is thus districtly segregated, while being part of the same module/service.

 ## User Presence
 - When a user opens a story, their id gets added to a Set (allReads).
 If the user is authenticated, their username is used as an id.
 If not, a temporary if is generated which is stored in a cookie.
 - User Presence (currently viewing) is managed by a simple js function, which is called from the dart code: